Towards Vorst's conjecture in positive characteristic: Derived differential forms and valuation rings

+As the inverse Cartier operator is natural, the following diagram, in which the vertical maps are the canonical ones, commutes:

-The lower line is a cofibre sequence by Theorem~\ref{thm:Cartier-iso-valuation-ring} and the right vertical map is an equivalence by Theorem~\ref{thm:Gabber-Ramero-Omega-i}.
+The right vertical map in this diagram is an equivalence by Theorem~\ref{thm:Gabber-Ramero-Omega-i}.
 So we see that if we prove the assertion about $B\Omega^{i}$, then also the assertion about $Z\Omega^{i}$ follows.
 We now argue by induction on $i$.
 As $B\Omega^{0} = 0$, the assertion is clearly true in the case $i = 0$.
 Similarly as above, the exact sequence of functors

 gives rise to the following diagram of cofibre sequences

 By induction, the left vertical map is an equivalence, hence so is the right vertical map. \end{proof}

 We next recall the definition of the higher boundaries and cycles in the de Rham complex from \cite[I.2.2]{Illusie-drW}.
 Let $A$ be an $\F_{p}$-algebra for which the inverse Cartier operator $\gamma_{A}\colon \Omega^{i}_{A} \to H^{i}(\Omega^{*}_{A})$ is an isomorphism, for example a polynomial algebra or a valuation ring.
 One defines the chain of subgroups